-We haven’t completely escaped winter in Mount Hope just yet.
+We haven’t completely escaped winter in Beckley and Mount Hope just yet.
 Mother Nature may have a few nice days, but she’s always prepped to remind us that she’s in full control.
 When she does, you may not have to unexpectedly call a professional for furnace service if you keep a couple simple things in mind.

 Both conventional furnaces and high-efficiency furnaces exhaust waste gases out of your home.
 The difference with high-efficiency furnaces is that they also capture fresh air from outside the home.
 The ability for air to move easily is crucial to proper and safe operation of a high-efficiency unit.